Functional magnetic resonance imaging: Block versus event-related design

+Overlap of signals

+Overlapping signals in fMRI are a significant challenge in cognitive neuroscience research, particularly when multiple stimuli or tasks are presented in close temporal proximity.
+The BOLD response has a slow temporal resolution compared to the rapid succession of cognitive events.
+This causes signals from different brain processes to overlap, making it difficult to differentiate which neural activity is associated with specific stimuli or tasks.
+This overlap reduces the precision of event-related fMRI analyses, complicating interpretations of brain function.

+Traditional fMRI designs, such as block or event-related designs, face limitations in managing this signal overlap, especially in studies with non-randomized, alternating designs, where the same tasks or stimuli may appear repeatedly and close together.
+As a result, the timing of stimuli becomes a crucial factor in ensuring that the fMRI signal from one event is sufficiently distinct from the next.

+To address these challenges, researchers employ techniques like deconvolution, which mathematically separates the overlapping BOLD responses.
+In 2023, Das and colleagues demonstrated various ways on optimizing timing between individual events such that convolution of signals evoked by them that are close to each other can be minimized.
+These methods attempt to estimate the contribution of each neural event to the overall signal, allowing for more accurate interpretation of brain activity.
+Advances in analytical methods, such as specialized tools for optimizing experimental designs, are crucial for mitigating the effects of signal overlap and improving the reliability of fMRI studies.

 Baseline versus activity conditions

 The brain is never completely at rest.
 It never stops functioning and firing neuronal signals, as well as using oxygen as long as the person in question is alive.
 In fact, in Stark and Squire's, 2001 study When zero is not zero: The problem of ambiguous baseline conditions in fMRI, activity in the medial temporal lobe (as well as in other brain regions) was substantially higher during rest than during several alternative baseline conditions.
 The effect of this elevated activity during rest was to reduce, eliminate, or even reverse the sign of the activity during task conditions relevant to memory functions.
 These results demonstrate that periods of rest are associated with significant cognitive activity and are therefore not an optimal baseline for cognition tasks.
 In order to discern baseline and activation conditions it is necessary to interpret a lot of information.
 This includes situations as simple as breathing.
 Periodic blocks may result in identical data of other variance in the data if the person breathes at a regular rate of 1 breath/5sec, and the blocks occur every 10s, thus impairing the data.